saikiran76/CandidatePlatform/Readme.md

 ## Installation
 1) Clone the Repository
-First, clone the repository to your local machine
+First, clone the repository to your local machine and navigate into the project folder

 `git clone https://github.com/your-repository-url.git`

+<hr></hr>

 `cd your-repository-name`